imagineLife/human-effort/ComponentMaster.md

 Data-uploading guis.
 Data explorers, reports, analytics, alerts...
 These are heavily data-influenced application types.
 In these use-cases, the data on the screen is probably used to inform a persons time, finances, human resource allocations, company policies, workplace interactions... the list goes on.

+#### Data Driven Components
-When building react components that are parts of applications like these, rigorous standards are worth-while - components should be **trustworthy**
+When building react components that are parts of applications like these, rigorous standards are worth-while - - components should be **trustworthy:**
 - they show the values they are expected to
-- component flexibility is bullet-proof,  && as a developer assuring that all rendering cases are assured to _only_ happen when data 'tells' the component to
+- component flexibility is bullet-proof,  && as a developer assuring that all rendering cases are as expected

 ###  Reusability in action
 Component Developers often find ourselves in familiar dev territory, re-writing similar code constantly.
 Shoot for sensible re-usability: